 1. LifeStraw Home Activated Carbon Water Filter Pitcher – Our Favorite

-The LifeStraw is an excellent personal water filtration device, though it’s not exactly ideal for regular daily use.
-LifeStraw has expanded immensely as a brand now, and their Home series activated carbon water filter pitcher is one of the best on the market.
-It’s glass, so it won’t hold onto tastes or leech chemicals like plastic.
-But this glass is shatter-resistant, so it’s not as likely to break as other glass pitchers made of cheaper, thinner glass.
+The LifeStraw is an excellent personal water filtration device, though it’s not ideal for daily use.
+LifeStraw has expanded immensely as a brand, and their Home series activated carbon water filter pitcher is among the best on the market.
+It’s glass and won’t hold onto tastes or leech chemicals like plastic.
+However, the glass is shatter-resistant, so it’s less likely to break than other glass pitchers made of cheaper, thinner glass.

 Of course, your water filter pitcher is just as much about the filter as the pitcher.
 One of the reasons the LifeStraw pitcher is our favorite is the superior filtration it offers.
-Unlike other products in the same area of the market, the LifeStraw filter pitcher removes all sorts of contaminants such as bacteria, microplastics, heavy metals, parasites, pesticides, herbicides, and more.
+Unlike other products in the same market, the LifeStraw filter pitcher removes all sorts of contaminants, such as bacteria, microplastics, heavy metals, parasites, pesticides, herbicides, and more.

 2. pH Replenish Glass Alkaline Water Pitcher Filter – Best Value

-Glass pitchers are superior to plastic pitchers in many ways, but that comes at a rather steep cost, in many cases.
+Glass pitchers are superior to plastic pitchers in many ways, but that comes at a rather steep cost in many cases.
 You’ll have to shell out quite a bit for most glass filter pitchers, but the pH Replenish alkaline pitcher filter is one of the most affordable options we’ve found.
-Even better, the filter bag lasts up to 1700 cups or 105 gallons, so you won’t have to spend money on replacement filters often.
-These filters are even priced affordably, which is all part of why this filter pitcher is our budget pick.
+Even better, the filter bag lasts up to 1,700 cups or 105 gallons, so you won’t have to spend money on replacement filters often.
+The filters are even priced affordably, which is all part of why the pH Replenish is our budget pick.

-Don’t let its affordability fool you though; this is a great filter pitcher.
-More than just a standard water filter, this pitcher alkalizes your water, increasing its pH, and fortifying it with health-boosting minerals like zinc, iron, magnesium, and more.
-If you’re looking for an easy way to improve your health without breaking your wallet, well, here it is.
+Don’t let its affordability fool you; this is a great filter pitcher.
+It’s more than just a standard water filter that alkalizes your water, increases its pH, and fortifies it with health-boosting minerals like zinc, iron, magnesium, and more.
+If you’re looking for an easy way to improve your health without breaking your wallet, here it is.